-- You'll get the chance to work in a range of roles such as artist liaison, social media management, daily newspaper production, street theatre performance, music performance, documentary and podcast production and live sound engineering at festivals including Glastonbury, Bestival, Blissfields, Common People and more. - You'll have the chance to produce a concept album, create virtual instruments or compose experimental sound design or soundtracks for film or video (BA (Hons) Digital Music). - Compete for recording time at the legendary Abbey Road Studios (BA (Hons) Popular Music Performance). - You'll put your skills into practice with solo and supported public performances at local venues, and work with live venues, summer music festivals and industry professionals on various projects (BA (Hons) Popular Music Performance).
+- You'll get the chance to work in a range of roles such as artist liaison, social media management, daily newspaper production, street theatre performance, music performance, documentary and podcast production and live sound engineering at festivals including Glastonbury, Bestival, Blissfields and more. - You'll have the chance to produce a concept album, create virtual instruments or compose experimental sound design or soundtracks for film or video (BA (Hons) Digital Music). - Compete for recording time at the legendary Abbey Road Studios (popular music performance courses). - You'll put your skills into practice with solo and supported public performances at local venues, and work with live venues, summer music festivals and industry professionals on various projects (BMus (Hons) Popular Music Performance).

-- You'll create your own marketing, promotion and digital media campaigns, produce podcasts and videos, and work with artists, venues and festivals to create memorable live concerts, club nights and industry events (BA (Hons) Music Promotion). - You'll work with musicians and others on management campaigns, live concerts and the development of your own music industry businesses (BA (Hons) Music Management). - You'll write feature articles, photograph and review live gigs, create magazines, blogs and vlogs, and contribute to websites and magazines such as the hugely successful course publication Audio Addict which is distributed throughout the city and surrounding area (BA (Hons) Popular Music Journalism). - You'll have the opportunity to work on major projects such as our student-run SO:Music City (formerly SMILEfest).
+- You'll create your own marketing, promotion and digital media campaigns, produce podcasts and videos, and work with artists, venues and festivals to create memorable live concerts, club nights and industry events (BA (Hons) Music Business). - You'll work with musicians and others on management campaigns, live concerts and the development of your own music industry businesses (BA (Hons) Music Business). - You'll have the opportunity to work on major projects such as our student-run SO:Music City (formerly SMILEfest).